umgbhalla/starred/README.md

 ## TypeScript

+- [mendableai/firecrawl](https://github.com/mendableai/firecrawl) - 🔥 Turn entire websites into LLM-ready markdown or structured data.
+Scrape, crawl and extract with a single API.
 - [adithya-s-k/RAG-SaaS](https://github.com/adithya-s-k/RAG-SaaS) - ⚡Ship RAG Solutions Quickly and effortlessly
 - [DonTizi/ReMind](https://github.com/DonTizi/ReMind) - Your Local Artificial Memory on your Device.
 - [saoudrizwan/claude-dev](https://github.com/saoudrizwan/claude-dev) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, and more with your permission every step of the way.